Rebellious Flower

 Rebellious Flower is a 2016 Hindi-language biographical film directed by Krishan Hooda.
-The directorial debut written and produced by Jagdish Bharti is based on the early years of Rajneesh Osho.
-The film won Special Mention Jury Award at 12th Salento International Film Festival, Italy.
-This is the first biopic on the early life of Osho Rajneesh and it is supported by the Osho Foundation.
+The directorial debut, written and produced by Jagdish Bharti, is based on the early years of Rajneesh Osho.
+The film won the Special Mention Jury Award at the 12th Salento International Film Festival, Italy.
+This is the first biopic on the early life of Osho Rajneesh, and the Osho Foundation supports it.
 The film was released on 15 January 2016.